SDM-TIB/ckanext-fedorkg/README.md

 > If you have `ckanext-scheming` installed, you have to mention `fedorkg` before the scheming extension in your `ckan.ini`.
 > Otherwise the scheming extension overrides the changes of the FedORKG plugin.

+## Configuration Options

+- `ckanext.fedorkg.query` the default query shown to the users
+- `ckanext.fedorkg.query.name` a human-readable name for the default query

 ## Changelog

 If you are interested in what has changed, check out the [changelog](CHANGELOG.md).